Gressling/S88/README.md

 ## Example

 ### Textual Recipe for Aspirin Synthesis
-1 Stirring Setup: Initialize stirring at 500 RPM in a clockwise direction for a duration of 30 minutes.
+1 Stirring Setup: Initialize stirring at 500 RPM in a clockwise direction for a duration of 60 minutes.

-2 Temperature Control: Set the reaction environment to maintain a stable temperature of 50°C for 3600 seconds.
+2 Temperature Control: Set the reaction environment to maintain a stable temperature of 50°C for one hour.

 Addition of Reactants: